Yano

 Yano is a Filipino folk/punk rock band formed in 1993.
 The band members were originally composed of Dong Abay on vocals and Eric Gancio on guitar.
 Onie Badiang later joined them to play bass.
 Nowie Favila was the usual drummer but declined to join the group due to commitments with Ang Grupong Pendong.
 Other drummers of the band included Nonong Timbalopez, Harley Alarcon and Jun Nogoy.
 The band got their name when Abay looked through an entry in "Talahulugang Pilipino", an old Tagalog dictionary.
-"Yano" in Tagalog means "simple", a term often used by Tagalog speakers in the province of Quezon.
+"Yano" in Tagalog means "simple", similar to modern Tagalog term "payák".
+In dialectal Tagalog, the term "yano" may also mean "extreme", and usually by extension, "kayanuhan" may also mean "state of being right quality, kind, size, class, etc." The term is often used by Tagalog speakers in the province of Quezon.
 The group disbanded in 1997 after Abay left the band.
 Eric Gancio reformed Yano in 2007.